How-to Create a Server Certificate

 chmod og-rwx server.key

-1b) If you need compatibility with older systems, you can create an RSA key pair instead:
+1b) If you need compatibility with older systems, you can create an RSA key pair instead.
+Our CA supports RSA-2048 and RSA-4096.

 dd if=/dev/urandom of=randfile bs=4096 count=1